Eclipse (Twin Shadow album)

 Eclipse is the third album by George Lewis Jr., released under his stage name, Twin Shadow.
 Lewis produced the album himself.

 Reception

-The album was received with generally positive reviews.
+The album was received with generally positive reviews, as opposed to a scathing Pitchfork review, resulting in his lowest-scoring album from the publication.
 The song "To the Top" was chosen to be used in two major projects, the film Paper Towns and the fourth episode of the episodic video game Tales from the Borderlands by Telltale Games, while "Old Love / New Love" was created and used for the video game Grand Theft Auto V.